Pavel-research/raml-specs-separated/example.md

-## Toys specification language
+## Vehicle specification language

-Toys specification language is a RAML dialect which may be used to specify `Balloons`
+Vehicle specification language is a RAML dialect which may be used to specify `Vehicles`

 Toys specification language defines following `Fragments`

-`Library` - which may be used to declare library of toys makers
+`Library` - which may be used to declare library of vehicle kinds

-`ToyShop` - which describes a set of shops.
+`Garage` - which describes a garage of vehicles.

-`Overlay` - which describes an overlay on the `ToyShop`.
+`Overlay` - which describes an overlay on the `Garage`.